savkost/photo-gallery/README.md

 ## 🚀 Features

-The app simulates a **virtual Kanban board**, where each task has a status and can be moved between different levels.
+The app simulates a **photo gallery**, where users can view beautiful random images and set them as favorite.
 Key features include:

-✅ View infinite random images
+:heavy_check_mark: View infinite random images
 :heart: Set images as favorites
+:camera: Preview selected favorite image
-🗑️ Verification and remove from favorites
+🗑️ Verification and remove image from favorites

 ---